casper-network/ceps/text/0021-state-pruning-and-fast-syncing.md

     /// Serialize an object instance.
     ///
-    /// Does not use genericized traits like `Serialize`, as the concrete
+    /// Does not use generic traits like `Serialize`, as the concrete
     /// serialization method may differ between versions or schemes. fn serialize(object: &Self::Object, output: &mut io::Write) -> io::Result<()>;
 }